Queen of Spain Fritillary (Issoria lathonia)

 It is highly migratory and therefore very widespread and frequently encountered, but rarely more than a few in any one place - the one exception I have found was in 2010 when I encountered 25 or so in one location in the Alpes-Maritimes, in company with about 50 Pearl-bordered Fritillaries (Boloria euphrosyne) and six other types of fritillary in smaller numbers.

 In the UK, it has in recent years started to become a regular visitor and there is a possibility that it might start to breed on the south coast and become established as a resident.
-Despite its powerful migratory instincts, that have only been 500 recorded sightings in the UK.
+Despite its powerful migratory instincts, there had only been 500 recorded sightings in the UK.

 ref sex